India: Bangalore sees deadly violence over anti-Islam Facebook post | DW | 12.08.2020

 Three people were critically injured during Tuesday' evening's violence and at least one reporter was injured, police told French news agency AFP.

-At least 60 officers were injured as angry crowds attacked a police station, set vehicles on fire and burnt down the house of a Bangalore lawmaker whose nephew was allegedly responsible for the Facebook post.
+At least 60 officers were injured in the violence as angry crowds attacked a police station, set vehicles on fire and burnt down the house of a Bangalore lawmaker whose nephew was allegedly responsible for the Facebook post.

 Local media showed protesters shouting slogans at the police station and outside the politician's home.